Taxon Report

 General Habitats: Chaparral, Cismontane woodland, Lower montane coniferous forest

-Microhabitat: Gabbroic, Serpentine
+Microhabitat: Gabbroic, Serpentine, Shale

-Microhabitat Details: other soils
+Microhabitat Details:

 Occurrence Data from the CNDDB